Paris Saint-Germain FC (women): History

-Foundation and rise to Première Ligue (1971–2001)
+Foundation and rise to the top flight

 A year after the foundation of the club, Paris Saint-Germain created their women's section in the summer of 1971 after the French Football Federation (FFF) gave the green light to female football.
-PSG signed 33 women for the 1971–72 season and the newly formed team began life in the Ligue de Paris Île-de-France, the lowest level of the football pyramid.
+PSG signed 33 women for the 1971–72 season and the newly formed team began life in the Ligue de Paris, the lowest level of the football pyramid.
 They finished second that campaign, their best result ever, and continued life in the Parisian championship for seven more years, albeit with less success.

 Ahead of the 1979–80 season, PSG were promoted to the top flight of French football, the Première Ligue, after it went from 20 to 48 teams.
 Their inaugural stint, however, only lasted three seasons, and PSG were relegated back to Seconde Ligue in 1982.
 The Red and Blues bounced between the two top divisions over the next 19 years.
 Following a dramatic 1999–2000 season in which they missed promotion to the elite by losing their last match against promotion contenders Schiltigheim, PSG finally steadied the ship in 2001.
 Led by coach Sébastien Thierry and young defender Laura Georges, the team won 16 out of 18 games played in Group A to claim back their place amongst the best in France.
 PSG would then clinch the 2000–01 Seconde Ligue title by defeating Group C leader Tours in the final.
 Since then, Paris SG have never been relegated from the Première Ligue.